JvanKatwijk/qt-dab/README.md

 ![6.4](/Qt_DAB-6.5Beta-2.png?raw=true)

-Qt-DAB-6.5Beta has undergone some improvements that were - for a long time - on my own wishlist, while  some  other modidications are based on user's requests.
+Qt-DAB-6.5Beta has undergone some improvements that were - for a long time - on my own wishlist, while  some  other modifications are based on user's requests.
 Since when using Qt-DAB as regular radio device, I switch audio between only a few services, their names are listed in my "list of favorites".
 The current version therefore shows on start up the list of favorites.